IsmaelTrentin/Wapu/README.md

 ```

 To fetch a character, use the `fetch(id:number)` method.
 The id is the My Anime List ID,
-you can find it in the URL when you visit che character page on the website.
+you can find it in the URL when you visit the character page on the website.

 ```typescript
 Wapu.fetch(19566) // Mio Akiyama ID